 - A SEDIG (Scottish Eating Disorders Interest Group) Committee member

 - Editor of ‘SEDIG News’ 2005 – 2008

-Gráinne has talked with hundreds, possibly thousands, of carers both family and professional, at conferences and as a volunteer on NEEDS Scotland and Eating Disorder Association – now b-eat – UK telephone support lines since 1997.
+Gráinne has talked with hundreds, possibly thousands, of carers both family and professional, at conferences and as a volunteer on NEEDS Scotland and Eating Disorder Association – now b-eat.
+Initially trained for 3 years as a Samaritan, over many years Gráinne used to work on UK telephone support lines.

 Gráinne’s favourite saying is ‘Don’t curse the darkness – light a candle.’
-Many people have lit candles along the way to light Gráinne’s path, especially in difficult times; she hopes that the articles, suggestions for practical activities, items which may be used for training, and other materials, plus conference reports and the interactive discussion forum…will help light candles for others.
+Many people have lit candles along the way to light Gráinne’s path, especially in difficult times; she hopes that the articles, suggestions for practical activities, items which may be used for training, and other materials, plus conference reports and the interactive discussion forum…will help light candles for many others in tough times.

 She is also :

 - Author ‘Surviving Family Caregiving: communication, collaboration, coordination’, pub.
 2015, Routledge*

 - Author ‘Families, Carers and Professionals: Building Constructive Conversations’,